-It can always be daunting when you speak to any professional in the finance industry and they start talking in their ‘language’, which results in a puzzled look across your face and a consistent, head-nod every now and then.
-So we’ve pulled together a set of common phrases and words that you will come across when looking for the right lending solution for you finances.
+It can always be daunting when you speak to any professional in the finance industry to discover what loan is suitable for you.
+They start talking in ‘their language,’ which results in a puzzled look across your face and a consistent, head-nod now and then.
+So we’ve pulled together a set of common phrases and words that you will encounter when looking for the right lending solution for your finances.

 What is a Secured Loan?